mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/8-0-version-control-fundamentals-git-github.md

 - Good housekeeping

-  - Use .gitignore to ignore all the stuff you don't want to commit, for example dependency and dev source files
+  - Use `.gitignore` to ignore all the stuff you don't want to commit, for example, dependencies and dev source files

   - Delete branches you've finished with